Best time to visit Tibet

 Shoton means ‘sour milk banquet’, and strangely enough, this festival is a celebration of consuming yogurt.
 The event begins with the unfurling of a giant, 500m2 thangka painting in Drepung Monastery and commemorates the yogurt that was brought to the devout monks by the Tibetan people.
 The monks would spend many weeks in the monasteries during the summer to avoid stepping on and killing insects outside; not killing any living being is one of the five precepts of Buddhism.

-More about Tibet
+More Tibet articles

 There's much more to Lhasa than simply somewhere to acclimatise before moving on.

 You won't find the Dalai Lama in Tibet, not in person, nor in photos, books or teachings.

 Up there at the roof of the world, Tibet is one of the great destinations for a trekking holiday.

 Learn about the different ways of getting to Base Camp North and Rongbuk Monastery - you can even drive.